-They claimed that by faking effectiveness testing, Merck misled the United States government as to the effectiveness of the mumps component of its MMRII vaccine (a vaccine which protects individuals against mumps, measles and rubella).
-In 2012 a clinic and two MDs filed a class action against Merck claiming violation of the Sherman Act – monopolistic, anti-competitive behavior resulting from the fraud – and violation of various state laws.
+They claimed that by faking effectiveness testing, Merck misled the United States government as to the effectiveness of the mumps component of its MMRII vaccine (a vaccine which protects individuals against mumps, measles, and rubella).
+In 2012 a clinic and two MDs filed a class action against Merck claiming a violation of the Sherman Act – monopolistic, anti-competitive behavior resulting from the fraud – and violation of various state laws.
 (U.S. v.
 Merck and Chatom v.
 Merck).
 The suits were handled together.

 - Court decision on one motion

 - So what is this Merck whistleblower suit about?

 - The decision on the Motion to Dismiss

 - What does this ruling actually mean?

 - Update 2 (31 January 2016)

 - Update 3 (25 March 2018)